 - Write clearly, addressing who, what, where, why and when in the first two paragraphs.

-- Identify the organization or individual sending the release and include the name and contact number.
+- identify the organization or individual sending the release and include the name and contact number; and

-- Date the release and indicate whether the material is for immediate use or for release at a later date.
+- include the date of release and indicate whether the material is for immediate use or embargoed for release at a later date.

 Mistakes to avoid

 - Writing in technical language, superlatives or jargon.

 - Incomplete or insufficient information provided.
 Releases must be complete, correct and specific.